Image

 • Projects submitted by April 1st for Quarter 3

-If your project is chosen as a Featured Project, a KidWind staff member will contact you.
-Those chosen will receive $50 and a KidWind t-shirt for each member.
-Featured Projects selected from Quarters 1-3 (August 1st through April 1st) will be invited to the World KidWind Challenge in 2025.
+If your team is chosen as a winner, a KidWind staff member will contact the coach.
+Winners selected from Quarters 1-3 (August 1st through April 1st) will be invited to a World KidWind Challenge in 2025.

 How Do I Participate?